Rockers in the sacristy: Book recounts St. Francis' famous fans

 So, in one of the few times in its history, the basilica was reopened and its lights turned on at about 10:30 p.m. for Springsteen and his group, the Seeger Sessions Band.

-Springsteen wrote in the guest book: "This basilica has the colors of the Resurrection," which Fortunato calls "an almost theological, masterful synthesis" of what the basilica is about.
+Springsteen wrote in the guest book: "This basilica has the colours of the Resurrection," which Fortunato calls "an almost theological, masterful synthesis" of what the basilica is about.

 "THE BOSS" AND THE SAINT